VTM-FAME/NicholasPersa.github.io/_posts/2016-01-10-test-or-study-2-learn.md

 What consequences does the act of testing knowledge have on learning?

+###Purpose of research
-	Purpose of research: examine the effects of studying and testing on learning and long-term retention.
+Examine the effects of studying and testing on learning and long-term retention.

+###Secondary goal
-	Secondary goal: assess students perspective on their learning outcomes.
+Assess students perspective on their learning outcomes.

+###Method
-Method: Repeatedly study then test items.
+Repeatedly study then test items.
 Three drop conditions for successfully recalled items.
 One control condition.
 All learners then completed a final test one week later.

-Conditions:
+###Conditions
 - 1 All items studied and tested (control)
 - 2 Dropped from study but still tested
 - 3 Dropped from test but still studied